whardier/Mongo-Like-Candy/articles/cascading-multi-clause-queries.rst

 The Problem
 ===========

-Based on the applicatoin user's preference we want to query all twitter users that have more than 500 followers and have made a post recently from one major city to the next and then eventually the entire country.
+Based on the applications users preference we want to query all twitter users that have more than 500 followers and have made a post recently from one major city to the next and then eventually the entire country.

 The user has the following preference: